Pharmacist Career Information

 - As of December 1, 2018, the average pharmacist hourly wage in the United States is $62.
 The range is $59 to $67.

 - According to the Bureau of Labor's most recent data, 312,500 Americans worked in this occupation in 2016.
-That number is projected to rise 6% by 2026--less than average, for all other occupations.
+That number is projected to rise 6 percentage by 2026—less than average, for all other occupations.

 A Day in a Pharmacist's Life

-According to online job advertisements listed by employment search engine Indeed.com, pharmacists typically do the following taks:
+According to online job advertisements listed by employment search engine Indeed.com, pharmacists typically do the following tasks: